chetanchandane/DevSecOps-project/README.md

 5. Run Docker Container
    Build and deploy the application using Docker.
 Jenkins will handle the creation of the Docker image and run it as a container.

-### Future Enhancements

-- Implement SSL for secure communication between Jenkins and the application.
-- Scale the infrastructure using AWS Elastic Load Balancing and Auto Scaling.
-- Add automated testing steps in the Jenkins pipeline.